koloyyee/user_management/README.md

 - Brief explanation of the design choices made during development.
 - Description of any AI tools used, including prompts and modifications made.

-#### Database

-As suggested in the requirement MongoDB is allowed to use therefore a cloud support Atlas collection was created for this challenge for storing and retrieving user data.

 ### Technology